 Similarly, a dog crate can be the safe haven for your puppy.
 Although it may take them some time to get used to, they usually end up enjoying the crate.

 To add to the “den effect,” I’d suggest wrapping the crate with a large blanket.
-You can also purchase the MidWest Homes Crate Cover, which perfectly fits around any standard crate.
+You can also purchase the MidWest Homes Crate Cover, which perfectly fits around any standard crate (just make sure you pick the right size).
 Check it out at Amazon here.

 There are many instances where dogs need to be in crates.
 The most common example is when you (or anybody) is not present at home.
 Leaving a puppy alone at home is a very bad idea.